Glass melting furnace: Continuously operated glass melting furnaces

 Continuously operated furnaces consist of two sections, the melting tank and the working tank.
 These are separated by a passage or a constriction (float glass).
 In the melting tank, the batch is melted and refined.
 The melt then passes through the passage into the working tank and from there into the feeder (forehearth).
 There the glass is removed.
 In hollow glass production (hollow glass), the glass machine below is fed with glass gobs.
 In flat glass production (float glass), the glass is fed at special wide outlets as a glass ribbon over a so-called float bath of liquid tin (for flat glass without structure : e.g. window glass, car glass) or for flat glass with structure over a profiled roller.

 The melting tanks are made of refractory materials and consist of groups of alumina (Al_{2}O_{3}), silica (SiO_{2}), magnesia (MgO), Zirconia (ZrO_{2}) as well as combinations of them to produce the necessary refractory ceramic materials.
 When creating glass melting furnaces (melting tank including regenerative chambers), up to 2000 t of refractory material can be used for the hollow glass sector and up to 9000 t for the flat glass sector.
 The heat source in 2021 is typically natural gas, heavy and light oil, and electric current fed directly into the glass bath by means of electrodes.
 Fossil fuel heating is often combined with supplemental electric heating.
 Fully electrically heated glass melting tanks are also used.
+Electric heating is possible because, as the temperature of glass rises, it gradually becomes electrically conductive like metal, allowing it to be heated with a glass electric arc furnace.
+Unlike the graphite electrodes used in electric arc furnaces for steel, which are in the center of the furnace, electric glass furnaces use electrodes made of molybdenum, which are placed near the edges of the furnace.
+Fully electric glass furnaces often use cold-top vertical melting (CTVM).